-- If you take QMUL modules: Ethics in Business and Finance (option) and Banking Law (compulsory) you will be eligible for exemption from CBI module: Risk Management for Banking (option).
+- If you take QMUL modules: Ethics in Business and Finance, ADD Corporate Governance and Responsibility in Finance, ADD Banking Law International and Banking Law you will be eligible for exemption from CBI module: Risk Management for Banking (option).

-- If you take QMUL module: Professionalism Regulation and Ethics (Compulsory) you will be eligible for exemption from CBI module: Risk Management in Banking (Core).
+- If you take QMUL module: Risk Management for banking (option) you will be eligible for exemption from CBI module: Risk Management in Banking.